 Through the camera, she has observed, challenged, and questioned elements of Chinese society.
 In addition to photography, Xing works with mixed media, video, and multimedia installations to address various issues on humanity, gender identity, and generation gaps.
 Her work also explores the dislocation between cultural status, conflicts between globalization and traditions, environmental problems created by development, and the urban drama between desire and reality.

-Xing is actively engaged in the contemporary art scene and exhibits domestically and internationally in many important venues including the Whitney Art Museum, Metropolitan Art Museum, ICP, Getty Museum, Pompidou Center, Victoria and Albert Museum, Boijmans Art Museum, Ullen Center of Contemporary Art, Red Brick Art Museum, 1st Yokohama Triennale and Sydney Biennale 2004, etc. Her works are collected widely by these institutions, and in many notable private collections such as Sigg Collections, UBS Bank, and the French National Art Fund.
+Xing is actively engaged in the contemporary art scene and exhibits domestically and internationally in many important venues including the Whitney Art Museum, Metropolitan Art Museum, ICP, Getty Museum, Pompidou Center, TATE Modern, Saatchi Gallery, Victoria and Albert Museum, Boijmans Art Museum, Ullen Center of Contemporary Art, Red Brick Art Museum, 1st Yokohama Triennale and Sydney Biennale 2004, etc. Her works are collected widely by these institutions, and in many notable private collections such as Sigg Collections, UBS Bank, and the French National Art Fund.

 With her artistic achievement, Xing's works have been widely published in many important volumes as part of the academic discourse in the international art world, including the latest masterpiece "Great Women Artists” by Phaidon UK.